algolia/magento/_src/m1-indexing.md

 ### Indexed attributes

 The admin configuration does not support modifying indexable page attributes, but they can be changed programmatically by hooking into the `algolia_after_create_page_object` event.
+See [events](/magento/doc/m1/backend).

 **Default indexed attributes:**